-- Useful Information --

 - Social Media

-Many of you will already be familiar with our Facebook group, but if you are not already part of this community, please join!
+Many of you will already be familiar with our WMG Masters Facebook group and our annual offer holder groups (2021 offer holder group), but if you are not already part of this community, please join!
 The course admin team, and other WMG staff members, will post important messages and reminders on Facebook to support the email communication, and you can, of course, post questions on the wall for the team (or your course colleagues) to answer.
-If your Facebook profile name is different to the name you have given us, then please email us at firstname.lastname@example.org to let us know who you are when you request to join the group.
+If your Facebook profile name is different to the name you have given us, then please email us at email@example.com to let us know who you are when you request to join the group.

 Connect with the University of Warwick